home-assistant/companion.home-assistant/docs/notifications/actionable.md

     "event_type": "mobile_app_notification_action",
     "data": {
         "action": "OPEN_<context_id_here>",
-        // will be present on:
+        // will be present:
-        // - Android and iOS, when `REPLY` is used as the action identifier
+        // - when `REPLY` is used as the action identifier
-        // - iOS when `behavior` is set to `textInput` "reply_text": "Reply from user",
+        // - when `behavior` is set to `textInput` "reply_text": "Reply from user",
         // iOS-only, will be included if sent in the notification "action_data": {